peinhu/AetherPlayer/README.md

 #AetherPlayer
-AetherPlayer is a CD-like simple html5 audio player.
-It is very suitable for blogs and personal websites.
+AetherPlayer is a CD-like simple html5 audio player which is very suitable for blogs and personal websites.
 Setting up AetherPlayer can be as simple as adding two lines of code to your homepage.
 #How to use
 musicplayer.css
 jquery.min.js